 So, in the simplest terms I make Buffett’s Disney position worth at least $6.5b had he held since 1966.
 In reality it would likely be worth much more for two reasons.
 First, I just assumed the cash dividends piled up in a checking account earning 0% interest.
 Unlikely.
 This being Buffett, I imagine that cash would have compounded away in other productive investments.
 Second, Disney has spun off a couple of businesses over the years that I have ignored for simplicity.
 A great example of how this can enrich long-term investors would be the history of Altria/Philip Morris.

 There is one more piece to the puzzle: inflation. $4m in 1966 was obviously worth a heck of a lot more than $4m is today.
 To be a bit more precise, I make every dollar in 1966 as being worth just under eight dollars in 2019.
 On that basis, let’s call Buffett’s $4m outlay in 1966 as being worth the equivalent of roughly $32m in today’s currency.
 A quick number crunch implies circa 10.5% per annum returns for Disney stock since 1966.
 That is an an absolute minimum and after inflation too.
 Note that due to the conservative assumptions made in my methodology the ‘real life’ figure is actually higher.

 Finally, the secret behind those incredible returns?
 Disney’s earnings growth has been unbelievably impressive for an incredibly long period of time.
-According to the company’s 1999 annual report it grew earnings by 16% per year on average between 1945 and 1999.
-(Note: Disney only IPO’d in 1957 – and even then it traded over the counter – so it is unlikely that anyone could capture the entirety of this performance.
+According to the company’s 1999 annual report, it grew earnings by 16% per year on average between 1945 and 1999.
+Note that Disney only IPO’d in 1957, and even then it traded over the counter, so it is unlikely that anyone could capture the entirety of this performance.

 If you enjoyed this article and would like to get new posts directly to your inbox, feel free to enter your email address in the sidebar and hit the “subscribe” button.
 Thank you for reading!